(Wolhynia, Shin Bone, or Quintan Fever)

 Trench fever is a louse-borne disease caused by Bartonella quintana and observed originally in military populations during World Wars I and II.
 Symptoms are an acute, recurring febrile illness, occasionally with a rash.
 Diagnosis is by blood culture.
 Treatment is with a macrolide or doxycycline.

-Humans are the only reservoir of this Bartonella infection (see also Overview of Bartonella Infections).
+Humans are the only reservoir of this Bartonella infection.
 B. quintana is transmitted to humans when feces from infected lice are rubbed into abraded skin or the conjunctiva.
 Trench fever is endemic in Mexico, Tunisia, Eritrea, Poland, and the former Soviet Union and is reappearing in the homeless population in the US.

 Trench fever should be suspected in people living where louse infestation is heavy.
 Leptospirosis, typhus, relapsing fever, and malaria must be considered.

 The organism is identified by blood culture, although growth may take 1 to 4 wk.
-The disease is marked by persistent bacteremia during the initial attack, during relapses, and throughout the asymptomatic periods between relapses.
+The disease is marked by persistent bacteremia during the initial attack, during relapses, throughout the asymptomatic periods between relapses, and in patients with endocarditis.

 Drug NameSelect Trade